pranigopu/pranigopu.github.io/docs/philosophy/human-consciousness-and-free-will.md

 **NOTE: The use of "conscious" and "aware"**:

 The adjectives of "conscious" and "aware" will be used synonymously when referring to state of mind.
 The term "conscious" does have broader uses, however, such as when referring to the nature of an entity possessing the faculty of awareness.

+---

+_Some other key definitions_...

+**Factor**:

+A factor is fact of an entity that is a cause for one or more results.

+**Fundamental feature**:

+A fundamental feature is the feature of an existent X that unites all of X's features in the given context.
+In other words, the fundamental feature is both necessary and sufficient as the validation for X's existence in the given context, and thus, is the fundamental factor in the nature and behaviour of X in the given context (since what a thing does is an expression of what it is).

+---

+_Back to the discussion_...

 # The self-evident basics
 Existence exists, and we are conscious of it.
 Furthermore, everything that exists is something in particular, i.e. something that has a particular identity — this also applies to our consciousness, i.e. our consciousness also has a particular identity.
 In other words, we are conscious of something through a particular form of awareness.
 Furthermore, as discussed in metaphysics, existence exists independently of consciousness because consciousness is the faculty of awareness, i.e. the faculty of perceiving that which exists.